Andrew Torgashev: 2018–19 season

-2019–20 season: World Junior bronze medal
+2019–20 season

 Torgashev started the season at the 2019 Philadelphia Summer International, where he won the event.
 He competed in the JGP series, placing fourth in Riga, Latvia, at the JGP Croatia.
 He placed second in the short program with a new personal best, sixth in the free program, and fourth overall.
 He then competed at the senior level at the 2019 CS Asian Open Trophy, winning the silver medal.

 Competing at the 2020 U.S. Championships, Torgashev placed third in the short program, skating a clean program that included a quadruple toe loop.
 He struggled in the free skate, falling twice and stepping out of an under-rotated attempted quadruple toe loop in the program's second half.
 Fifth in that segment, he dropped to fifth place overall.

 Assigned to the 2020 World Junior Championships, Torgashev placed third in the short program, winning a small bronze medal.
 Torgashev fell four times in the long program, placing eleventh in that segment and dropping to eighth place overall.

-2019–20 and 2020–21 seasons
+2020–21 and 2021–22 seasons: Injury struggles

 In November 2019, Torgashev announced a coaching change as he moved from Colorado to California to train with Rafael Arutyunyan at Great Park Ice in Irvine.

-He was unable to compete during the 2019–20 and 2020–21 figure skating seasons due to an injury in his right foot that ultimately required ankle surgery as well as a long rehabilitation.
+He was unable to compete during the 2020–21 and 2021–22 figure skating seasons due to an injury in his right foot that ultimately required ankle surgery as well as a long rehabilitation.